 4. Consider direct mailings

 This process is a bit like knocking on doors, without physically doing so.
-You can buy mailing lists of addresses in desired locations and send mass mailings to let each property owner know you’re interested in buying real estate in the area.
-This has become a popular strategy, and we bet you might have even received one of these mailers yourself.
+Essentially, you buy mailing lists of addresses in desired locations and mail each property owner that you’re interested in buying real estate in the area.
+This is a popular strategy, and we bet you’ve even received one of these mailers yourself.

 5. Join investor networking groups